KamilKrol5/url-shortener/README.md

 ## Assumptions I made
 - I treated this project as MVP so I followed minimalistic approach.
-- This backed needs significant extension if a large numbers of links is to be stored.
+- This backed needs significant extension if a large number of links is to be stored.
 The behaviour of the backend can be modified by modifying `MAX_SHORTEN_URL_LENGTH` and other constants.
-- The db is the simplest choice possible
+- The db is the simplest choice possible.
 - If a short link `x'` was created for url `x`, then creating short link for `x` one more time will return the same short link `x'`.
 In other words, long url can have exactly one short url assigned.